-Hamburg makes for a fun place to visit for a couple.
+Hamburg is a nice destination for couples.
 Romantic activities in town include taking a boat ride or harbor cruise or grabbing a cocktail at one of the city's many bars.

-Plenty of backpackers visit Hamburg.
+It's common for backpackers to visit Hamburg.
 Many backpackers overlook the city, but there are a number of good hostels and a relaxing vibe that makes for a nice visit.

-Both Bern and Hamburg offer public transit options.
+Both Bern and Hamburg offer great public transit options.